shiven0nly/Resources-and-Roadmap/README.md

 4. Banking Web App by 'JavaScript Mastry'
 5. E-Commerce Site by 'GreatStack;
 6. Booking App by 'Code with Dawid'

+## 👨‍💻 For DSA :

+ **I Decided to do DSA in 'Python' as Python is also used in DB automations, APIs, Scripts, AI etc, it will be helpful in full-stack also**

 # 😵‍💫 IMP DSA TOPICS :